 In order to submit an H-1B registration, you must first create a USCIS online account.

-The initial registration period for H-1B registrations will open at noon on March 1 and run through noon Eastern on March 22.
+The initial registration period for FY 2025 will open at noon Eastern on March 6 and run through noon Eastern on March 22.
 Both representatives and registrants must wait until March 1 to create and submit H-1B registrations.

 Registering online is quick and easy!

 In this video, we present some of the new features in organizational accounts for legal representatives and show you how to use the accounts.